WWE News: WWE Announces Superstar Draft Pools And Weird Rules Including Free Agency Period

 This year’s WWE Superstar Draft will officially begin on Friday evening, but it is going to be quite different from those of the past.
-In 2019, Friday Night SmackDown will have the first night of the draft with Monday Night Raw having the concluding evening next week.
-Now, WWE has revealed the intricate and detailed rules for the Superstar Draft which actually includes preliminary pools as well as free agency.
+In 2019, Friday Night SmackDown will have the first night of the draft, with Monday Night Raw having the concluding evening next week.
+Now, WWE has revealed the intricate and detailed rules for the Superstar Draft, which actually includes preliminary pools and free agency.

 Earlier on Thursday, The Inquisitr reported that Seth Rollins will face Roman Reigns to open up Friday Night SmackDown this week.
-Each superstar will represent their current brand and the winner will win the number one overall pick for either Raw or SmackDown.
+Each superstar will represent their current brand and the winner will win the No. 1 overall pick for either Raw or SmackDown.

 As revealed by Wrestling Inc., a large number of celebrities will be present on both Friday and Monday to announce draft picks.
-Seeing as how FOX wants WWE to make this draft more like those in other professional sports, expect a lot of athletes to call out the selections.
+Seeing as how Fox wants WWE to make this draft more like those in other professional sports, expect a lot of athletes to call out the selections.

-Along with that announcement, WWE has revealed the official rules for the 2019 Superstar Draft, and they are rather interesting:
+Along with that announcement, WWE has revealed the official rules for the 2019 Superstar Draft, and they are rather interesting.

-~ Over 70 Superstars, as well as tag teams, are eligible for selection in this year’s WWE Draft
+~ Over 70 superstars, as well as tag teams, are eligible for selection in this year’s WWE Draft

-~ SmackDown will draft 30 Superstars, and Raw will select another 41 Superstars
+~ SmackDown will draft 30 wrestlers, and Raw will select another 41

-~ Since SmackDown is a two-hour show and Raw is a three-hour show, for every two picks SmackDown makes, Raw will receive three
+~ Since SmackDown is a two-hour show and Raw is three hours long, for every two picks SmackDown makes, Raw will receive three

-~ Tag teams will count as one pick unless FOX or USA Network specifically wants to pick only one Superstar from the team
+~ Tag teams will count as one pick unless Fox or USA Network specifically wants to pick only one superstar from the team

 ~ Any undrafted Superstars will immediately be declared free agents and able to sign with the brand of their choosing